Jipok/Jauth/README.md

 # Jauth
 Jauth is a lightweight SSL/TLS reverse proxy with authorization.
 Great for protect your self-hosted applications.
+Moreover, it offers SSO for simpler login management.

 ![Login screenshot](screenshot.png?raw=true)